stancld/MSc-Project/README.md

 ## Installation of scraper tools
 1. Check, you're python of version >3.7
 2. Clone/downloadn this repository
-3. Install all necessary dependencies via running `pip install -r requirements.txt` or `pip3 install -r requirements.txt` inside this repo.
+3. Install all necessary dependencies via running `pip install -r requirements.txt` inside this repo.
 4. Install [ChromeDriver](http://chromedriver.chromium.org/).
 The path to the driver is then specified when you run the script itself.
 5. When you want to log in [Glassdoor](https://www.glassdoor.com/member/home/index.htm) an email and password are required to access your account.
 Hence, first create an account at [Glassdoor](https://www.glassdoor.com/member/home/index.htm) and, subsequently, create a file `credentials.json` containing `email` and `password` elements.